geoadmin/mf-chsdi3/chsdi/static/doc/source/releasenotes/index.rst

     - the layer *ch.bafu.flora-verbreitungskarten* will be removed from chsdi services with the release of November 12th 2025.
     - the layer *ch.bafu.gefahren-basiskarte* will be removed from chsdi services with the release of November 12th 2025.
     - the layers *ch.bafu.karst-ausdehnung_grundwasservorkommen*, *ch.bafu.karst-einzugsgebiete*, *ch.bafu.karst-einzugsgebietseinheiten*, *ch.bafu.karst-quellen_schwinden* and *ch.bafu.karst-unterirdische_fliesswege* will be removed from chsdi services with the release of November 12th 2025.
-    - the layer *ch.swisstopo.schneeschuhwandern* will be removed from chsdi services with the release of November 12th 2025 and replaced by a new layer.
+    - the layers *ch.swisstopo.hiks-siegfried-ta25.metadata* and *ch.swisstopo.hiks-siegfried-ta50.metadata* will be removed from chsdi services with the release of November 12th 2025 and replaced by the new time-enabled layer *ch.swisstopo.hiks-siegfried.metdata*, which is available with the release of today.
+    - the layer *ch.swisstopo.hiks-siegfried* has now been switched to time-enabled, with historical map data between 1870 and 1949 available, in combination with the above mentioned new layer *ch.swisstopo.hiks-siegfried.metdata*.
+    - the layer *ch.swisstopo.schneeschuhwandern* will be removed from chsdi services and replaced by a new layer *ch.astra.schneeschuhwanderwege* with the release of November 12th 2025.
     - the object ID values of the layer ch.vbs.schiessanzeigen will change for all objects due to geometrical changes in the source data with one of the next releases.
 Existing permalinks to objects may not work anymore and will have to be replaced by the new object id’s (chsdi fields featureId and id).
 In addition there will be a new attribute bezeichnung_ort on the dataset.
 The other existing attributes will stay.
-    - the layers *ch.swisstopo.hiks-siegfried* and *ch.swisstopo.hiks-siegfried.metdata* have now been switched to time-enabled, with data between 1870 and 1949 available

 - `Full changelog <///>`__